Guide

 What EES records at each crossing:

 So what for nomads: Overstays are now automatically detected — EES calculates them the moment you present your travel document at a Schengen border.
-There is no longer any reliance on a border officer manually checking dates.
-Your entry and exit history is in a shared EU database.
-Keep your day count accurate.
+Your first Schengen crossing after April 10, 2026 includes a biometric enrollment step — budget extra time at the border kiosk, especially at busy hubs.

 ETIAS: Pre-Travel Authorisation (Not Yet Operational)